xuankimtran/docs-1/pages/katalon-studio/docs/use-online-license.md

 Your users can now activate their KSE and KRE licenses.
 You can refer them to this link for activation: [Activate Katalon License](https://docs.katalon.com/katalon-studio/docs/activate-license.html).

-Granting a license this way allows you to transfer a license freely among registered users of an organization as long as the number of licensed users does not exceed the license quota.
+Granting a license this way allows you to transfer a license freely among registered users of an Organization as long as the number of licensed users does not exceed the license quota.

 You can revoke these licenses at any time by following this guide: [Manage Katalon Licenses](https://docs.katalon.com/katalon-studio/docs/license-management.html).